SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 - Configure DNS and join a Windows client to the domain
 - Create Organizational Units for administrative and employee separation
 - Provision standard and privileged user accounts
-- Automate bulk account creation using PowerShell
+- Automate bulk user creation using PowerShell
 - Configure Group Policy security settings
 - Apply and validate account lockout enforcement
 - Perform account unlocks and password resets for users